typelevel/frameless/docs/src/main/tut/FeatureOverview.md

 ```

 The union of `aptTypedDs2` with `aptTypedDs` uses all the fields of the caller (`aptTypedDs2`)
-and expects the other (`aptTypedDs`) dataset to include all those fields.
+and expects the other dataset (`aptTypedDs`) to include all those fields.
-If field names/types do not much you get a compilation error.
+If field names/types do not match you get a compilation error.

 ```tut:book
 aptTypedDs2.union(aptTypedDs).show().run